shlomiNugarker/nextjs-with-costum-cms/README.md

 3. **Configure environment variables**

-   - Create a `.env` file based on `env.example` and fill in the necessary values.
+   - Create a `.env` file based on `env.example` and provide the necessary values.

 4. **Run the development server**